whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Analyzing-Shellcode.md

 + EBX is given value 1, in order to write to the screen.
 + ECX keeps pointing to the buffer where to write bytes from.

+This will finally write to the screen what has been opened and read.

+The following syscalls aren't really as exciting, as they are exit syscalls in order to exit the program gracefully.

+#### Conclusion (Shellcode #3)

+This last shellcode will, open, read, write to the screen what was read and finally exit gracefully the program.

 ### Code